Where to Find Programmers for a Startup?

-20+ Websites to Check if you are Looking To Hire Developers for Startups Remotely
+20+ Best Job Boards to Check if You Are Looking To Hire Remote Developers for Startups

 According to research conducted by World Bank in 2016, highly-skilled professionals tend to be less tied to a particular location.
 This rings especially true for tech workers, who are increasingly mobile, preferring to telecommute (and often have more flexible hours) instead of working on-site from 9 to 5.
 As a result, there is a huge amount of highly skilled talent available outside of the country where your startup is located.